jonnonz1/nz-statute-book/acts/public/1964/education-act-1964.md

 ### 87 Regulations relating to composite schools
 (1) Without limiting the generality of any provision of this Act, where any provisions of this Act empower the making of regulations relating to both State primary schools and secondary schools, or to State primary schools or secondary schools only, or to the staff or students of both State primary schools and secondary schools or to the staff or students of State primary schools or secondary schools only, any regulations made under those provisions may be limited in their application to composite schools or composite schools of any specified class or classes or, as the case may be, to staff or students of composite schools or composite schools of any specified class or classes.
-(2) Subject to any regulations to which subsection (1) of this section applies, this Act shall apply to every composite school as if—
-  (a) Every reference in this Act to a State primary school were a reference to those classes and courses in that composite school providing primary education; and
+(2) Subject to any regulations to which subsection (1) applies, this Act shall apply to every composite school as if— (a) every reference in this Act to a State primary school were a reference to those classes and courses in that composite school providing primary education; and
-  (b) Every reference in this Act to a secondary school were a reference to those classes and courses in the composite school providing secondary education.
+  (b) every reference in this Act to a secondary school were a reference to those classes and courses in the composite school providing secondary education.

 ### 88 Certain provisions to apply to composite schools
 [Repealed]